electron/governance/policy/joining-governance.md

 3. An Electron GitHub owner needs to invite the new member to the Electron Org in GitHub.
 New member needs to accept this.

-4. A Google account is requested through the "Request @electronjs.org" shortcut in #access-request Slack channel.
+4. Request a Google account through the "Request @electronjs.org" shortcut in #access-request Slack channel.

 5. A Google account is provided to the new member.